drmonkeysee/CinyTest/README.md

 ## Project Structure

 CinyTest consists of a header file and two source files: **ciny.h**, **ciny.c**, and **ciny_posix.c**.
 CinyTest was developed in Xcode and uses the project structure for that IDE, though a [make] file is available.
-Of course a unit testing library should itself be tested, so CinyTest has a battery of unit tests written in [XCTest].
+Of course a unit testing library should itself be tested, so CinyTest has a battery of unit tests written in XCTest.
 The notable parts of the repository are:

-- **CinyTest**: main project consisting of CinyTest code and [XCTest] unit tests. builds the library and runs the tests.
+- **CinyTest**: main project consisting of CinyTest code and XCTest unit tests. builds the library and runs the tests.
 - **CinyTest-Sample**: sample project illustrating the use of CinyTest to test a binary tree module.
 - **Documentation**: a [Doxygen] configuration file for the CinyTest header file. the generated doc files are packaged as part of the zip files found under the releases tab in GitHub.